llama-risk/docs-gho/docs/concepts/how-gho-works/gho-implementation.md

 ## Borrow Interest Rates are Defined by Aave Governance

-GHO borrows interest, and the Aave DAO sets discount rates.
-Aave Governance can periodically set the interest rates to help maintain stability with supply and demand.
+The Aave DAO, through it's governance procedures, determines the GHO borrow and discount rates to help maintain stability with supply and demand.

 ### Other Assets